capablemonkey/dwolla-devportal/app/guides/transfer-money-between-users/05-attach-verified-bank.md

 // No example for this language yet.
 ```

-In the Dwolla production environment, you’d have to wait until the micro-deposits actually post to the bank account, but for this guide we can use the following values, which always work in the Sandbox environment:
+In the Dwolla production environment, you’d have to wait until the micro-deposits actually post to the bank account, but for this guide we can use any amount **below** $0.10, which always work in the Sandbox environment:

 `amount1`: `0.03`